pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ### $group Memory Consumption And Mitigation

-Used naively, the `$group` stage has the potential to consume even more memory than a `$sort` operation.
-This can occur if the stage attempts to group every record and retain all the data.
-The output will be fewer records but will be larger in terms of data size.
-This is because new grouping 'metadata' will be retained in addition to all the original data from the source records.
-Referring to the previous example of _people_ records, the `$group` stage's output size will be the size of all the people records plus the new _departments_ grouping metadata.
-As with the `$sort` stage, an aggregation pipeline's 100 MB RAM limit equally applies for the `$group` stage.
-You can use the pipeline's `allowDiskUse=true` option to avoid this limit, but with the same downsides.
+Like the `$sort` stage, the `$group` stage has the potential to consume a large amount of memory.
+The aggregation pipeline's 100 MB RAM limit equally applies to the `$group` stage.
+As with sorting, you can use the pipeline's `allowDiskUse: true` option to avoid this limit for heavyweight grouping operations, but with the same downsides.

-In practicality many grouping scenarios are focussed on grouping summary data, not itemised data.
-In these situations, considerably reduced result data sets are produced, requiring far less memory than a `$sort` stage.
-Let's consider the employees belonging to departments scenario again.
-An aggregation may require each _department_ group to contain a total employees count, instead of individual employee records, by using an [accumulator operator](https://docs.mongodb.com/manual/reference/operator/aggregation/group/#accumulators-group).
-So in reality, contrary to sort operations, group operations will typically require a fraction of the host's RAM.
+In reality, most grouping scenarios focus on accumulating summary data such as totals, counts, averages, highs and lows, and not itemised data.
+In these situations, considerably reduced result data sets are produced, requiring far less processing memory than a `$sort` stage.
+Contrary to many sorting scenarios, grouping operations will typically demand a fraction of the host's RAM.

-To avoid excessive memory consumption for `$group` operations, adopt the following principles (in order of most effective first):
+To ensure you avoid excessive memory consumption when you are looking to use a `$group` stage, adopt the following principles:

  1. __Avoid Unnecessary Grouping__.
-This is covered below in section "_2.
-Avoid Unwinding & Regrouping Documents Just To Process Array Elements_".
+This chapter covers this recommendation below, in far greater detail (section "_2.
+Avoid Unwinding & Regrouping Documents Just To Process Array Elements_").
- 2. __Group Using Accumulator Operators Only__.
-If the use case permits it, use the group stage to accumulate totals, sums and summary roll-ups only, rather than holding all the raw data of each record belonging to the group.
-You can achieve this by only using the [accumulators](https://docs.mongodb.com/manual/reference/operator/aggregation/#accumulators---group-) subset of all possible operators inside the `$group` stage.
+ 2. __Group Summary Data Only__.
+If the use case permits it, use the group stage to accumulate things like totals, counts and summary roll-ups only, rather than holding all the raw data of each record belonging to a group.
+The Aggregation Framework provides a robust set of [accumulator operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#accumulators---group-) to help you achieve this inside a `$group` stage.
- 3. __Reduce Records To Group__.
-Move the `$group` stage to as late as possible in your pipeline and ensure earlier stages significantly reduce the number of records streaming into this late blocking `$group` stage.
-This blocking stage will have less data to group and use less RAM.

 ## 2. Avoid Unwinding & Regrouping Documents Just To Process Array Elements